Reeker-Liu/DailyLearning/计网/computer_network.md

   - nodes start to transmit only slot beginning
   - nodes are synchronized
   - if 2 or more nodes transmit in slot, all nodes detect collision
-- vwhen node obtains fresh frame, transmits in next slot
+- when node obtains fresh frame, transmits in next slot
   - if no collision: node can send new frame in next slot
   - if collision: node retransmits frame in each subsequent slot with probability p until success
 - Pros: